neil314159/portfolio-project-5/README.md

 #### Agile Management
-Throughout the development process, these epics and user stories were managed using the Kanban Board functionality built into Github.
-The Epics were created, developed into user stories using the Project interface in Github.
-The User Stories were created as issues with attached task lists and acceptance criteria, and were moved between columns to designate progress on a particular task.
-Once an issue was completed it was closed and moved to the Done column.
-The milestone tracker was also used to indicate overall progress and the project backlog.

-The label function for Github issues was used to assign Must Have, Could Have and Should Have status, and unfinished tasks were assigned Won't Have at the end of the sprint.
-Labels were also used to indicate the number of user points assigned to each User Story.

-Overall, 82% of issues/User Stories were completed and marked closed, with a number of features remaining for future sprints.
+An agile approach was taken to development.
+First the epics were devloped and potential user stories were created from that basis.
+Then the user stories were defined, and each was assigned acceptance criteria and task lists to be completed.
+The Kanban tracking board was used to manage the user stories and bugs that arose.
+Each task was also assigned a priority label of Must Have, Could Have and Should Have, with unfinished or future tasks being marked as Won't Have.
+User points were also set for each User Story.

 <br>